Codin-bee/SimpleNeuronNetworks4J/README.md

 Then reload your build system files changes and the library should be in your external libraries folder.

 ## How do I use it?
 My goal is to create as good documentation in the code as possible so it is really easy to use.
-But i know how hard it can be to make the first step so i will provide simple tutorial for the basic features.
+But I know how hard it can be to make the first step so I will provide simple tutorial for the basic features.

 First thing u have to do is create the network.
 We will use the MLP class for it, which stands for multi-layer perceptron which is one of the neural network architectures.
 ```Java